MorningStar. It’s not just a lyrical name.

 The following day Ken read a front page article about an Indian reservation suffering under abject poverty.
 One of the Native American women being interviewed was named MorningStar.
 That, for Ken, clinched it.
 For even at the genesis of his company, he knew he wanted its profits used, in part, to relief poverty around the world.
 And so we were christened.

-In the summer of 2014, we introduced a commissioned art piece entitled, Tree of Life, which celebrates our Mission and our Name.
-You’ll find this canvas triptych hanging in our communities with an explanation of its layers of meaning.
+In the summer of 2014, we introduced a commissioned piece entitled, Tree of Life, which celebrates our Mission and our Name.
+You’ll find this artwork hanging in our communities with an explanation of its layers of meaning.
 Click Here to read of that symbolism.